intelligent-machine-learning/dlrover/docs/blogs/dlrover_rm.md

 ### Seamless Migration

-DLRover develop a seamless migration mechanism that effectively reduces training downtime by overlaying node scaling with ongoing trainin to minimise resource scaling overheads.
+DLRover develops a seamless migration mechanism that effectively reduces training downtime by overlaying node scaling with ongoing trainin to minimise resource scaling overheads.
 To further reduce scaling overheads, DLRover invents flash checkpoint, a fast checkpointing mechanism that accelerates checkpointing by using shared memory and asynchronous data persistence.